 Is baby powder safe for dogs?

-There are some people (and dogs) that are allergic to the ingredients – this is something you’ll have to look into.
+Some people (and dogs) are allergic to the ingredients – this is something you’ll have to look into.
 But aside from allergies to the baby powder, using it for your dog is entirely safe.

 To avoid any harm to your pup, it’s recommended that only a small amount of baby powder is used and that it stays out of his/her eyes, nose, and mouth.